FRIENDS OF WRITERS, INC.

-Its preferred, specific target is the highly regarded MFA Program for Writers at Warren Wilson College.
+It has done so most recently by supporting graduate students in the highly regarded MFA Program for Writers at Warren Wilson College.
 While Friends of Writers, is able, under its articles of incorporation, to select other avenues for supporting adult writers, it has chosen to launch and support activities and infrastructure designed to ensure that the Program’s community of poets and fiction writers continues to flourish.
 In addition to providing scholarships for WWC MFA students, it provides scholarships to the annual Alumni Conference, and underwrites/guarantees the conference.
 In recent years, anonymous donors have established additional funds for current students, alumni, and emergency faculty support.

 WHO IS FOW?

 FOW’s President and Treasurer is Ellen Bryant Voigt.
 FOW’s other Officers, its ByLaws and a list of current and past Board Members can be found here: FRIENDS OF WRITERS GOVERNANCE.
 Board members are elected to three-year terms and attend meetings twice a year at their own expense.

 The most important people involved with the FOW community, however, are our loyal and generous donors.
 A list of current donors and volunteers can be found here: Thank you, Donors!.